btoll/benjamintoll.com/content/post/onion_service.md

 Creating the service is very straightforward (it's assumed that Tor is installed and up and running).
 The [Tor official docs] on this are short and to the point and easy to follow.
 Installing a web server is easy, and I recommend [nginx].
 There are plenty of tutorials to be found on installation and setup so I won't cover it here, but don't use the [military-industrial complex] to do your search.
 Use [these guys] instead.

-Now that you've installed ngix in the chroot,  it's time to configure your onion service.
+Now that you've installed nginx in the chroot,  it's time to configure your onion service.
 You need only be concerned with two directives, `HiddenServiceDir` and `HiddenServicePort`.
 [From the docs]:

 - *HiddenServiceDir* is a directory where Tor will store information about that onion service.
-In particular, Tor will create a file here named hostname which will tell you the onion URL.
+In particular, Tor will create a file here named `hostname` which will tell you the onion URL.
 You don't need to add any files to this directory.
-Make sure this is not the same directory as the hidserv directory you created when setting up thttpd, as your HiddenServiceDir contains secret information!
+Make sure this is not the same directory as the `hidserv` directory you created when setting up thttpd, as your HiddenServiceDir contains secret information!

 - *HiddenServicePort* lets you specify a virtual port (that is, what port people accessing the onion service will think they're using) and an IP address and port for redirecting connections to this virtual port.